255914/MINI_PROJECT_LTTS/5_TestPlanAndOutput/Readme.md

-## This folder contains the Expected Ouput for a set of 10 Inputs Test Cases for the overall Project and matches the actual output ith it
+## This folder contains the Expected Ouput for a set of 10 Inputs Test Cases for the overall Project and matches the actual output with it.

 |**SL.
 No.**|**INPUT** |**EXPECTED OUTPUT**|**ACTUAL  OUPUT**|
 | :- | :- | :- | :- |
 |**1**|<p>**5**</p><p>**1 1 2 2 3**</p><p></p>|**5**|**5**|